 But fear not, I’m here to make your life easier and help you plan this weekend.
 While you might miss some of the more popular venues, there are plenty of gems in the city with less buzz around them or that do not require a reservation which are still worth visiting.

-This is the list of 10 places we recommend you visit this weekend in and around Bordeaux (none of them require prior registration):
+Here’s a list of places you can visit this weekend in and around Bordeaux that do not require a prior reservation.

 CAPC – the museum of contemporary art

 During the weekend the Museum of contemporary art will hold tours of ongoing exhibitions with access to special areas, workshops and body painting activities.